plainblack/Lacuna-Server-Open/docker/README.md

 This should show you have several docker containers running (i.e. Status of 'Up xx minutes').

-These containers are fairly self-explanitory.
+These containers are fairly self-explanatory.

 ### tle-beanstalk

 This runs the beanstalk message queue.
 It is a standard Docker container.
+It is used to run job queues for building upgrade completion, ship arrival and captcha generation.

 ### tle-memcached